Gladbach’s Thuram sent off for spitting in opponent’s face

 Thuram spat in Hoffenheim defender Stefan Posch’s face in the 77th minute after a disagreement between them.
 Referee Frank Willenborg received a signal to consult video and showed the French player the red card.
 The score was 1-1.

+“His fuses blew.
+That should of course never happen to him.
+You can’t excuse it,” Kramer said.

+Gladbach coach Marco Rose apologized “on behalf of the whole club” and added, “It simply doesn’t belong on a football pitch.
+It goes way beyond the limits.”

-Posch was booked and subsequently substituted for Kevin Akpoguma, who set up Ryan Sessegnon for Hoffenheim’s winner from close range in the 86th.
+Posch was booked for his part in the altercation and subsequently substituted for Kevin Akpoguma, who set up Ryan Sessegnon for Hoffenheim’s winner from close range in the 86th.

 Lars Stindl’s penalty gave Gladbach a 34th-minute lead, but Andrej Kramaric equalized in the 75th and Sessegnon’s late winner stretched Gladbach’s winless run to six games across all competitions.

-Cologne goalkeeper Timo Horn helped his team earn a 0-0 draw in Leipzig, where Jan Thielmann almost scored an injury time winner for the visitors.
+Cologne goalkeeper Timo Horn helped his team go 0-0 in Leipzig, where Jan Thielmann almost scored an injury time winner for the visitors.

 Leipzig missed the chance to move to the top ahead of the late game between Bayer Leverkusen and Bayern Munich.
 Leverkusen – the only remaining unbeaten team – leads the defending champion by a point.